 Wlodzimierz Gogloza is Assistant Professor of Law at the Maria Curie-Sklodowska University in Lublin, Poland.
 He received a grant to publish a paper called “False Parallels and Useful Lessons” that explores what the animal rights movement can learn from the anti-slavery abolitionism of the nineteenth century.
 This grant was co-funded by the Animals & Society Institute (ASI).
 Wlodzimierz writes:

-Members of contemporary social movements often look for inspiration in the past, seeking examples of successful campaigns and interventions, which can inform their own approach to proper strategy and tactics. . . .
-The grant . . . will enable me to publish a paper explaining that most of the supposed affinities between “the abolition then and now” . . . are false and based on a superficial understanding of the original abolitionist movement and the social and political reality from which it emerged.
-At the same time, however, I will attempt to prove that the modern animal rights movement can indeed learn a lot from the Garrisonian Abolitionists and their intra-movement debates.
+Members of contemporary social movements often look for inspiration in the past, seeking examples of successful campaigns and interventions, which can inform their own approach to proper strategy and tactics.
+I argue that most of the supposed affinities between “abolition then and now” are false and based on a superficial understanding of the original abolitionist movement and the social and political reality from which it emerged.
+At the same time, however, I attempt to prove that the modern animal rights movement can indeed learn a lot from the Garrisonian Abolitionists and their intra-movement debates.